venkatagiri/Proxium/README.md

 ###Instructions

-1. Download the extension from [here](https://github.com/downloads/venkatagiri/Proxium/Proxium.crx)
-2. Drag n drop the extension in to Chrome's extension page - [chrome://extensions](chrome://extensions)
+1. Drag n drop the extension in to Chrome's extension page - [chrome://extensions](chrome://extensions)
-3. To immediately start using it, visit a website and click on the extension's icon
+2. To immediately start using it, visit a website and click on the extension's icon
-4. *Grey* icon indicates that the website is not under proxy and *Blue* icon indicates that the website is being displayed under proxy
+3. *Grey* icon indicates that the website is not under proxy and *Blue* icon indicates that the website is being displayed under proxy

 ###Additional Settings